 The third championship to his name would see Shedden bookend a seven year run in 2016 of finishing in the top three of every season.
 Despite this run coming to an end, the then Honda Civic Type R driver would come home in fourth in 2017 scoring one more point than his previous crown.

-Making the switch to the Speedworks Motorsport-run TOYOTA GAZOO Racing UK with IAA, the sixth most winning driver the series has ever seen returns to the fold as the addition sees nine titles sit on the current grid.
+After three years away, the Scot returned to the series that he is a three-time champion of, 19 years after his full-time debut in the championship.
+Making the switch to the Speedworks Motorsport-run TOYOTA GAZOO Racing UK with IAA, the sixth most winning driver the series has ever seen, returned to the fold as the addition saw nine titles sit on the grid.

 Charles Rainford joins the West Surrey Racing team for the 2025 season to make his BTCC debut in the LKQ Euro Car Parts Racing with WSR BMW 330i M Sport.